rensatsu/otp-gen-web/README.md

 This application is still work in progress.
 Some features may break.
 Application and data security was not tested.
 Use at your own risk!

+Cloud import/export functionality is in early development stage.
+Cloud data transfer is *NOT* end-to-end encrypted and may be intercepted!

 ## Production build

 ```